 While I’m personally not a big fan of dietary supplements, I do occasionally include them on my shortlist of products to review.
 Indeed, multivitamins are the world’s most popular dietary supplements, used by 40-50% of American women on a daily basis.

 Multivitamins generally contain at least 100% of most micronutrients at recommended daily intake levels, including nearly all the essential vitamins along with sizable amounts of key minerals.

-Interestingly, nowadays, more and more multivitamins are specifically aimed at women’s health.
+Interestingly, nowadays, more and more of these vitamins are specifically aimed at women’s health.
 For instance, a women’s multivitamin may be specially formulated with more calcium and iron due to a woman’s relatively higher demands for these minerals throughout the lifespan.

-Needless to say, one of the questions I get asked most often by female clients, readers, and followers is whether or not I’m a proponent of taking multivitamins.
+Needless to say, a question that I’m often asked by female clients, readers, and followers is whether or not I’m a proponent of taking multivitamins.

 Honestly, it’s pretty much impossible for me to give a simple “Yes” or “No” to that question.